mccright/rrl/AudioBooks/README.md

 Text: https://www.gutenberg.org/ebooks/61043
 By [Theodore Dreiser](http://en.wikipedia.org/wiki/Theodore_Dreiser) (1871 - 1945)  published 1923
 Reading Notes: [Dreiser](http://en.wikipedia.org/wiki/Theodore_Dreiser) wrote these essays about New Yorkers in the context of his time.
 They are interesting descriptions of *late 19th century* New York, by a writer with few whose prejudices and *scientific* understanding are unfiltered.
 These essays are not for everyone, but may help construct/fortify one's understanding of this time period -- proviging useful color and context for additional reading of this time period.
 Librivox Summary:  This non-fiction work takes place in many areas of New York City in the early 20th Century.
 Dreiser writes of lives packed into cramped tenements, of the likely end, but perhaps not, of an affair, of those who guided ships through turbulent waters, and of life in a home for retired seamen.
 We're taken to the new subways where track workers risked deadly accidents as they struggled to earn a living.
 Animal slaughter, the glory and heartbreak of song-writing, the shabby "sandwich man", deadly jealousy in Little Italy, and much more is vividly brought to life by this brilliant author.
-[Summary by Lee Smalley](https://librivox.org/the-color-of-a-great-city-by-theodore-dreiser/)
+[Summary by Lee Smalley](https://librivox.org/the-color-of-a-great-city-by-theodore-dreiser/) NOTE: There are issues of racial stereotypes and derogatory race-related terms in the text of "The Color of a Great City."
+It is LibriVox's policy to record texts as written.

 ### Pagan & Christian Creeds: Their Origin and Meaning  (10:42)
 https://librivox.org/pagan-christian-creeds-their-origin-and-meaning-by-edward-carpenter/